The

 Gift to bridegroom

-Gifts to those who helped with the wedding preparations
+Gifts to those who helped with the wedding preparations - The Groom

 Bride's engagement and wedding ring